Gazerbim/youtubev2/README.md

 This is a Flask-based web application that allows users to download and play YouTube videos and playlists, as well as music.
 The app supports video thumbnail downloads, playlist organization, and track view counters.

 /!\ Note that this is a non-serious application, made for me and for people that would like to use it !
-This has and will have a lot of bugs and isn't perfect ! /!\
+This has and will have a lot of bugs and isn't perfect ! /!\ This is also a mix of french and english.

 # Features: